joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/2_activity.md

 ## Objectives

 In this lab, you will be seperated into groups of 3-5 people as directed by the instructor.
 Each group will create either a Proof-Of-Concept project-plan or a simple POC for the case study below (and from previous sections) for an intelligent solution for bots.
-The output is either the POC project-plan (complete with team memnber assignments, flow, etc.) **or** a an actual implementation of a simple POC, time permitting.
+The output is a sample architecture to add to your ADS document (similar to the ones presented in the session) **and** either the POC project-plan (complete with team member assignments, flow, etc.) **or** a an actual implementation of a simple POC, time permitting.
 Include these artefacts in your project folder so that you can include them in your final Capstone Project.

 ## Case Study